 QGIS map projections include QGIS-specific parameters that are used only by QGIS (such as the AXIS, EXTENSION, and AUTHORITY parameters).
 For that reason, when a geographer creates a new shapefile within QGIS, the program creates two map projection files: a QPJ file (used by QGIS) and a PRJ file (which can be used by other GIS programs, such as ArcGIS, when transferring data).

-How do I open a QPJ file?
+How to open a QPJ file

 QPJ files are not meant to be opened by themselves.
 They are intended to be read by QGIS when a geographer opens a shapefile (.SHP file).
 However, because QPJ files are text files, you can open and edit them in any text editor if needed.